ethersphere/bee-docs/docs/advanced/swap.md

 Error: insufficient token for initial deposit
 ```

-To resolve this, navigate to the [Swarm Goerli Faucet](https://faucet.ethswarm.org/) and submit your address, ensuring it is prepended with the characters `0x` to the faucet, fill out the recaptcha (sorry 🙈) and wait for confirmation that your GETH and GBZZ have been dispensed.
+To resolve this, navigate to the [Swarm Goerli Faucet](https://faucet.ethswarm.org/) and submit your address, ensuring it is prepended with the characters `0x` to the faucet, fill out the recaptcha (sorry 🙈) and wait for confirmation that your GETH and gBZZ have been dispensed.

 Now, we can run our Bee node and we will start to see Bee creating and waiting for transactions to complete.
 Please be patient this might take a few moments!